david-marchand/ovs/Documentation/topics/dpdk/pmd.rst

    of ``pmd-rxq-show``.
 It accounts for all Rx queue's processing cycles and internal PMD core main loop cost.

+   The last 10 seconds interval values for the PMD load and Rx Queue's PMD core cycles usage has been added in OVS 2.16.0 to ease troubleshooting.

 For example, to set the load threshold to 70%::

     $ ovs-vsctl set open_vswitch .\